|Go to verse:|

 |Pro 31:9||- (top)|

-“strong wife.”
-For more on the translation “strong,” see commentary on Proverbs 12:4, “strong.”
+“excellent wife.”
+For more on the translation “excellent,” see commentary on Proverbs 12:4, “excellent.”

 We see value in both opinions.
 We see that Proverbs 31 is portraying an ideal wife in the sense that an ideal wife (and the ideal woman) should strive to be as much like the woman in Proverbs 31 as her circumstances and culture allow.
 Nevertheless, there are problems with trying to make all of Proverbs 31:10-31 fit with a literal “wise wife.”
 As Roland Murphy writes, “Who could achieve in many lifetimes what she achieves in these verses” (Word Biblical Commentary).
 Furthermore, there are several things mentioned in Proverbs 31 that would not be “ideal” for a woman in the biblical culture.
 These include going out into the world and trading (Prov.
 31:11); buying and selling land (Prov.
 31:16), and tying her clothes up around her waist (Prov.
 31:17).